abhijith2555/ironic-article/ironic_article.md

 ---

 **Tools used:**
-Markdown (for formatting), Launchpad and GitHub for hosting the article.
+Markdown (for formatting), GitHub for hosting the article.

 **Author:**
 Abhijith P C

 **Date:**
 26 October 2025